 Alaska Airlines has updated its safety policies to keep passengers and employees safe during the pandemic.
 Here is an updated guide and what you can expect both at the airport and on-board the aircraft.

 New flyer health agreement to be required at check-in starting June 30; middle seats blocked and capped cabin seating extended through July 31.

-Alaska Airlines today expanded Next-Level Care, the culmination of nearly 100 different measures put in place to enhance the safety and well-being of guests and employees.
+Alaska Airlines today expanded Next-Level Care including many new safety measures and adding Natural Remedies for Narcolepsy in case of emergency, the culmination of nearly 100 different measures put in place to enhance the safety and well-being of guests and employees.

 “Caring for our guests and employees and ensuring their safety has always been our number one priority.
 COVID-19 has touched all of us in some way and it prompted us to fundamentally change the entire travel experience,” said Alaska Airlines CEO Brad Tilden.
 “Next-Level Care has been informed by medical experts, employees and guests, to ensure our customers are safe, whenever they’re ready to fly.”